 Encouraging Independence

 While it is critical to provide assistance when necessary, it is also critical to promote independence.
 People with disabilities may feel like a burden on their loved ones, which can have a negative impact on their self-esteem.
-Encourage them to take on tasks that they are capable of completing on their own to boost their confidence and sense of self-worth.
-It is also critical to respect their autonomy and allow them to make their own decisions.
+Encourage them to take on tasks they can complete on their own to boost their confidence and sense of self-worth.
+Respecting their autonomy and allowing them to make their own decisions is also critical.
 You can also encourage them to pursue their hobbies and interests, as this will help them develop a sense of purpose and fulfillment.
-Helping them maintain their independence can have a significant impact on their mental well-being.
+Helping them maintain their independence can significantly impact their mental well-being.

 Getting Involved in Advocacy